huqianghui/spring-cloud/Exercise tutorial.md

 Build a Spring Boot microservice that is cloud-enabled: it uses a Spring Cloud Service Registry and a Spring Cloud Config Server which are both managed and supported by Azure Spring Cloud.

-## Task1 Modify code for Azure Spring Cloud
+## Task 1.
+Modify code for Azure Spring Cloud

 ### 1. add azure spring cloud maven dependency